tsvetaevAlex/WindowsApps/README.md

 now in develop: \
 ## for QA
-**mdCreator** tool to simplify work with QA test artifacts. crate test cases as .md files using gitlab Markdown. <br>
+**mdTestCreator** tool to simplify work with QA test artifacts. crate test cases as .md files using gitlab Markdown. <br>